OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

    Atom.SpinNeDn 5.00
    %endblock Fe2

-When we use multi-site or on-site support functions in spin-polarised calculations, we can choose whether to use different support function coefficients for each spin by ``Basis.SpinDependentSF`` (T/F, default is T).
+When using multi-site or on-site support functions in spin-polarised calculations, the support functions can be made spin-dependent (different coefficients for each spin channel) or not by setting ``Basis.SpinDependentSF`` (T/F, default is T).

+Go to :ref:`top <groundstate>`.